oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 ---
 title: GlusterVolumeSnapshots
 category: feature
-authors: sahina, sandrobonazzola, shtripat
+authors: sandrobonazzola, shtripat
-wiki_category: Feature|GlusterVolumeSnapshots
+wiki_category: Feature
-wiki_title: Features/GlusterVolumeSnapshots
+wiki_title: Features/Design/GlusterVolumeSnapshots
-wiki_revision_count: 136
+wiki_revision_count: 110
-wiki_last_updated: 2015-01-20
+wiki_last_updated: 2014-12-23
 ---

 # Gluster Volume Snapshots

 ## Summary

+This document describes the design for the volume snapshot feature under Gluster.
+GlusterFS provides crash recoverability for the vloumes through snapshot feature and RHS-C needs to provide a web based mechanism to achieve the same feature.

-This feature allows the administrators to maintain the snapshots of a Gluster volume.
-Administrator can create, start, stop, delete and restore to a given snapshot.
-Gluster volume snapshot provides an online crash consistency mechanism for the Gluster volumes.
-The volume snaps provide a point in time view of the volume.
-In a case of inconsistency, these snaps could be used to restore the volume to a consistent stage.
-The snaps are also a mechanism of volume backup for future references.
+This feature allows the administrators to create, start, stop, delete and restore to a given snapshot.
+With this administrators can view all the available snaps taken for a volume and in case of crash can opt to restore to a point in time view using the existing snapshots.

-Using this feature, an admin can take scheduled or unscheduled snapshots of and thereby backup a Gluster volume.
-This also provides a check-point in time to restore to, if and when necessary.

-To read more about GlusterFS geo-replication, see <https://forge.gluster.org/snapshot/pages/Home>.

 ## Owner